Cylindrical Taper Gages

-Thread Check Inc. supplies a complete range of cylindrical tapered plug gages and cylindrical tapered ring gages for National Machine tapers, Jarno tapers, Brown and Sharpe tapers, and Morse tapers.
+Thread Check Inc. supplies a complete range of cylindrical taper gages and cylindrical tapered ring gages for National Machine tapers, Jarno tapers, Brown and Sharpe tapers, and Morse tapers.
 All standard taper gages are manufactured per ASME/ANSI B5.10-1994 (R2008) Class Z unless otherwise specified.
 Taper gauges can be designed for tapers with or without tangs.
-Thread Check Inc. also designs and builds custom tapered plug gages, custom tapered ring gages, and taper pipe thread gages for a wide range of industries and applications.
+Thread Check Inc. also designs and builds custom taper gauges, custom tapered ring gages, and taper pipe thread gages for a wide range of industries and applications.
 Other types of tapers include medical luer tapers, Cat V Flange tapers and Steep Machine tapers.
-Thread Check has a custom order form which makes ordering cylindrical tapered gages straightforward.
+Thread Check has a custom order form which makes ordering cylindrical taper gages straightforward.

 Tolerances for diameter A at the gage line are plus for plugs and minus for rings.
 Taper deviation on plug gages may be applied only in the direction that decreases the rate of taper.
 Taper deviation on ring gages may only be applied in the direction that increases the rate of taper.

-There are two general types of taper gauges.
-Self-holding and self-releasing.
+There are two general types of taper gauges: self-holding and self-releasing taper gauges.
 Self-holding tapers are small tapers usually around 2 to 3 degrees.
 Self-releasing tapers are larger tapers like a machine spindle which has 3 ½ inches per foot.
 This taper would have an included angle of 16 degrees and the arbor or tool would require a positive locking device to prevent slipping.

 Thread Check’s expert sales engineers can assist you with all of your taper gauge requirements.